-The overall blast & paint facility consists of a large 304’ x 120’ (90m x 36m) main building that is divided into a 150 foot blast hall and a 150 foot paint hall that can accommodate ship sections as large as 105’ W x 80’ L x 40’ H, weighing up to 500 tons each.
+BlastOne worked with VT Halter engineers to design and build a new advanced technology blast and paint facility to suit some very custom requirements.
+The overall blast & paint facility consists of a large 304’ x 120’ (90m x 36m) main building that is divided into a 150-foot blast hall and a 150-foot paint hall.
+Subsequently, this facility accommodates ship sections as large as 105’ W x 80’ L x 40’ H, weighing up to 500 tons each.

-- Adjacent paint room for painting of small parts
+Adjacent paint room to paint small parts

-- Facility includes dehumidification to maximize the number of operating days
+The facility includes dehumidification to maximize the number of operating days